 Info for Parents

 Children enrolled are to attend whenever the school is open.
-When a child is absent from school, a telephone call or text message to the office on the first morning of your child’s absence is required.
-If we have not heard from you by 9:30am, we will ring you.
+When a child is absent from school, a telephone call (2085331), or text message (0272085331) to the office or send a notification through the school app on the first morning of your child’s absence is required.
+If we have not heard from you by 9:30am, we will text or phone you.

 Minor troubles are dealt with at school by a member of staff with a first aid certificate.
 Should there be any concerns, parents or the nominated emergency contact will be notified.
 If we are unable to contact anyone, staff will take whatever action is necessary.
 It is important that the school office is informed of changes of address and contact telephone numbers.

 Each Term children are given the opportunity to purchase books from Scholastic Book Club.
 All students are given a leaflet describing the books that are available.
 The child returns the order form together with payment, in a sealed envelope.
 This is bought to the office where all orders are dealt with.
-Please make out any cheques to East Gore School.
 Alternatively, parents can order the Book Club online, directions for this are on the leaflets.

 The protection of life and prevention of injury is of paramount importance at all times.
 Evacuation drills are held each term.
 If an emergency occurs, children will be kept at school until parent contact is made.

 Acceptable standard of pupil dress and presentation is expected.
 The East Gore School uniform should be worn every day at school.
 Make up is not allowed.
 Jewellery that presents a safety hazard is not permitted e.g. facial rings and loose, dangling jewellery.
 Watches and studs are acceptable.

 The health and well-being of our children is seen as an essential part of what we are about in the school.